Abdellatif Kechiche: Career

 He then directed The Secret of the Grain (La Graine et le mulet) in 2006, which evokes the journey of a worker of Maghrebian origin who wants to establish a restaurant in the port of Sete as an inheritance for his family, but meets French bureaucratic opposition.
-He presented The Secret of the Grain at the 64th Mostra del Cinema in Venice for which he was awarded the Special Jury Prize.
-The film also received the FIPRESCI Prize, the Louis Delluc Prize and the César Awards for Best Film and Best Director.
+The film had its world premiere in the main competition of the 64th Venice International Film Festival, where it won the Special Jury Prize, the film also received the FIPRESCI Prize, the Louis Delluc Prize and the César Awards for Best Film and Best Director.

-Kechiche’s next film was selected at the Venice Film Festival 2010, titled Black Venus (Vénus Noire) in reference to the “Vénus Hottentote” (Saartjie Baartman).
-The film follows the life of Sarah Baartman, a Khoikhoi woman from the early 19th century who was exhibited in Europe for her voluptuous figure and objectified by European women.
-The film’s critical reception was positive, despite only receiving one nomination at the César Awards in 2011.
+Kechiche's fourth film Black Venus (Vénus Noire) had its world premiere in the main competition of the 67th Venice International Film Festival in 2010.
+The film follows the life of Saartjie Baartman, a Khoikhoi woman from the early 19th century who was exhibited in Europe for her voluptuous figure and objectified by European women.
+The film's critical reception was positive, despite only receiving only one nomination at the 37th César Awards.

-His 2013 film Blue Is the Warmest Colour won the Palme d'Or and the FIPRESCI Prize at the 2013 Cannes Film Festival.
-Several days later a controversy erupted about Kechiche's work methods; technicians on the film accused him of harassment, unpaid overtime and violations of labour laws.
-The two main actresses, Léa Seydoux and Adèle Exarchopoulos, who were also awarded the Palme d'Or, had complained about Kechiche's behavior during the shooting but later, in an extensive interview, claimed that although he was difficult to work with it had been worth it, as he was a great filmmaker.
+His 2013 film Blue Is the Warmest Colour (La Vie d'Adèle – Chapitres 1 & 2) won the Palme d'Or and the FIPRESCI Prize at the 2013 Cannes Film Festival.
+Shortly after, a controversy erupted about Kechiche's work methods; technicians on the film accused him of harassment, unpaid overtime and violations of labour laws.
+The two lead actresses, Léa Seydoux and Adèle Exarchopoulos, who were also awarded the Palme d'Or, had complained about Kechiche's behavior during the shooting but later, in an extensive interview, claimed that although he was difficult to work with it had been worth it, as he was a great filmmaker.
 The film also won Best International Independent Film at the British Independent Film Awards in 2013.

+His follow-up film was Mektoub, My Love: Canto Uno (2017), the first chapter of a trilogy.
+The film had its world premiere in the main competition of the 74th Venice International Film Festival to mixed reviews.
+Shortly before its Venice premiere, Kechiche announced he was auctioning off the Palme d'or he had received for Blue Is the Warmest Colour in order to raise funds to finish the film.
+Producers for Mektoub had planned to withdraw funds during its post-production after discovering that Kechiche split Mektoub into two or three films.
+Kechiche did find the funds necessary to finish the film and succeeded in splitting the film with two sequels.